dimitrismarkou05/OTESHIP-responsive/README.md

 Copyright (c) 2026 Dimitris Markou

-This repository is completely public strictly to showcase the source code for portfolio and evaluation purposes.
+This repository is publicly accessible for portfolio, evaluation, and educational viewing purposes only.
 It is **not** open-source software.

-You are permitted to read and review the code on the GitHub platform.
-However, you may not use, copy, modify, merge, publish, distribute, sublicense, or sell copies of this code, in whole or in part, for your own personal or commercial projects without explicit, prior written permission from the author.
+No permission is granted to use, copy, modify, merge, publish, distribute, sublicense, or sell this code, in whole or in part, without explicit prior written permission from the author.

+For full terms, see the LICENSE.txt file.